 Work With A Company You Trust

 The first problem most people face is knowing how much their diamond is actually worth.
 If you’re like me, you might take it to a local jeweler and ask for a valuation but then I’m left wondering, how do I know if this is a fair price?
 How do I know if I’m being taken advantage of because I don’t know this market?
 What if others would give me more?
 My recommendation is to find a company that has a solid reputation and for whom buying and selling diamonds is a regular part of their business.
 Another of my concerns with a local jeweler is that they are acting as a middle man and every person in a buying chain takes a cut which ultimately ends up meaning less for you.
-Rather than selling it outright, you might think about using an auction marketplace – if the bidding doesn’t reach your reserve price, the auction ends and you still have your diamond.
+Rather than selling it outright, you might think about using an auction marketplace, like Worthy – if the bidding doesn’t reach your reserve price, the auction ends and you still have your diamond.
 If your diamond is popular, and the bidding goes over the reserve price, you’ll get the highest bid.
 Sounds like the best of both worlds – you’re protected against loss and have the potential for gain.